BusraUnluu/DSP-Histogram-Equalization-Implamentation/README.md

-# DSP-Histogram-Equalization-Implementation
+# DIP-Histogram-Equalization-Implementation
-Digital Signal Processing, Histogram Equalization Implementation
+Digital Image Processing, Histogram Equalization Implementation

 In this project, two different (normal and modified histogram equalization) histogram equalization algorithm are implemented.
 These algortihms are tested on test2.jpg and the results compared with Opencv(cv.equalizeHist) histogram equalization algorithm.